pallet/alembic/README.md

 # alembic

-Alembic is a clojure library that allows you to distill jars onto your classpath.
+Alembic is a clojure library that allows you to distill jars onto your classpath in a running JVM instance.
 It uses leiningen and pomegranate to resolve the jars, classlojure to isolate leiningen and its dependencies, and dynapath to modify the classpath.

 This means you can use lein and pomegranate without their dependencies interfering with your project classpath.
 The only dependencies added are